MVM06/MVM06/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on a labirinth game
+- 🔭 I’m currently working on a logistic emission calculator as a school project
 - 🌱 I’m currently learning data structures and importing/exporting
 - ⚡ Fun fact: Love to code, play guitar and portuguese culture, I'm still a software engineering student